semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource-facet.folder.md

 created: 1750659145476
 ---

-A mesh is structured with mesh folders, which correspond to RDF resources and their [[sflo.concept.identifier]]
+A mesh is structured with mesh folders, which correspond to RDF resources and their [[sflo.concept.relative-identifier]]

 When a mesh gets published, the folders also correspond to [[sflo.concept.url]].